The [CII]--SFR correlation in dwarf galaxies across cosmic time: Results

 \subsection{The [CII] emitting gas distribution}

-In Fig.~\ref{fig:ciicum}, we show the normalised cumulative [CII] emission from the galaxy as a function of $Z$($z$), and compare it with isolated dwarf simulations by \citet{hu17}.
-Similarly to \citet{hu17}, our results suggest that a significant fraction of the total [CII] emission comes from cold neutral gas at low and intermediate densities, and only a small fraction from the high density typical of photodissociation regions (PDRs).
-This is also consistent with the results by \citet{fahrion17}, where they observe 46 per cent of the [CII] emission produced in the neutral medium (where the neutral hydrogen emission dominates), and only 9 per cent coming from the cold neutral medium.
-However, we notice that, unlike \citet{hu17}, the cosmological evolution we considered here results in large variations of the emission distribution, that reflect the evolution of the gas in the galaxy with redshift and metallicity.
-In particular, we can follow our target galaxy throughout the entire cosmic history, self-consistently modelling gas inflows from large scales and galaxy mergers, that affect in a non-trivial way the ISM evolution.
+In Fig.~\ref{fig:ciicum}, we show the normalised cumulative [CII] emission from our galaxies as a function of $Z$($z$), and compare it with isolated dwarf simulations by \citet{hu17}.
+Similarly to \citet{hu17}, our results suggest that a significant fraction of the total [CII] emission comes from cold neutral gas at low and intermediate densities, and only a small fraction from the high density typical of photo-dissociation regions (PDRs).
+This is also consistent with the observational results by \citet{fahrion17}, where they observe 46 per cent of the [CII] emission produced in the neutral medium (where the neutral hydrogen emission dominates), and only 9 per cent coming from the cold neutral medium.
+However, we notice that, unlike \citet{hu17}, the cosmological evolution we considered here results in large variations of the emission distribution, that reflect the evolution of the gas in the galaxies with metallicity.
+In particular, we can follow our target galaxies throughout the entire cosmic history, self-consistently modelling gas inflows from large scales and galaxy mergers, that affect in a non-trivial way the ISM evolution.
 By looking at the normalised cumulative emissivity $L_{\rm [CII]}/M_{\rm gas}$, we notice a completely different trend, where most of the emissivity is produced by dense gas, that accounts for a small fraction of the mass only.
 This suggests that the dense gas, that is typically closer to stellar sources and for which collisions are more frequent, is more effectively excited than its low-density and warmer counterpart, producing a stronger emissivity, but also that its small contribution to the total mass suppresses the total luminosity produced, which is instead dominated by the volume-filling lower density gas.
+These trends are clearly visible in both our runs, but with some differences.
+While in H1 both the emission and emissivity distributions evolve significantly with metallicity, shifting to lower density, in H2 the variation is modest, with the two profiles biased toward moderately higher densities.
+The origin of this difference is two-folds.
+First, as the metallicity increases, metal cooling becomes more efficient, hence [CII] emission becomes stronger, even at lower densities, as can be easily seen in the top panel for H1 (and also in H2, despite to a smaller degree).
+Secondly, a more massive halo (like H2) is able to retain dense gas after SN events, whereas smaller haloes like H1 see their dense gas completely evacuated after each SN event.Our results are also consistent with those obtained by \citet{franek18} on synthetic maps of molecular clouds, further reinforcing our conclusions.